 In the world of incident management, learning can be hugely impactful.

-But let’s take a quick pause.
-No, I don’t mean that you should abandon all of your other priorities and focus on learning from incidents over everything else.
-Remember, at the end of the day, your focus should be on delivering value to customers, not getting caught up in an endless maze of metrics.
+But we don’t mean that you should abandon all of your other priorities and focus on learning from incidents over everything else.
+Remember, at the end of the day, your focus should be on delivering value to customers.

-And by focusing on the right indicators, teams can build an effective process to decrease incident management risks, optimize response strategies, and strengthen overall system resilience.
+Used strategically, though, incident response metrics can help teams build an effective process to decrease risks, optimize response strategies, and strengthen overall system resilience.

-In this article, I’m going to share seven incident reporting metrics that your organization can focus on to help gain a better understanding of your incident response processes, and highlight any areas of improvement or opportunities for investment.
+In this article, we'll share seven incident response metrics that your organization can focus on to help gain a better understanding of your response processes and highlight any areas of improvement or opportunities for investment.

-I’ll also share how incident.io’s Insights dashboard can help you glean many of these insights out-of-the-box, with pre-built dashboards that show a whole host of incident response metrics.
+We'll also share how incident.io’s Insights dashboard can help you glean many of these insights out-of-the-box, with pre-built dashboards showing a host of incident response metrics.

 For instance, consider an organization experiencing frequent Distributed Denial of Service (DDoS) attacks.
 Analyzing the incidents' patterns through detailed reporting may reveal that peak occurrences coincide with high-traffic periods or particular regions.

-These insights can allow responders to proactively allocate resources or implement targeted countermeasures during those times.
+These insights can allow responders to allocate resources or implement targeted countermeasures during those times proactively.

 The metrics here can provide a pretty comprehensive picture of how your response processes are tracking.
 They can serve as a solid foundation for any business looking to optimize its incident reporting, and highlight any problem areas, functions that you may want to invest resources in, and more.